Home

 Step 3: Check that all the atoms balance and make sure that all coefficients are in the lowest-possible ratio.

-The following videos show some examples of using the one’s and two’s method to balance chemical equations.
+Examples of using the one’s and two’s method to balance chemical equations